worcestershire

 The compiled binary is placed at bin/worcestershire.

-Optionally install it system-wide:
+Optionally install system-wide:

 install -m 0755 bin/worcestershire /usr/local/bin/worcestershire